 Urdhva Dhanurasana History

 Urdhva Dhanurasana has its roots in ancient Indian yoga practices symbolizing strength, flexibility and resilience.
-The pose represents the energy and enregy of a drawn bow preparing the yogi for life’s challenges.
+The pose represents the energy and energy of a drawn bow preparing the yogi for life’s challenges.

-In formal yoga texts it is considered a heart opening example that awakens the body is inner Energy and sacred potential.
+In formal yoga texts, it is considered a heart-opening example that awakens the body’s inner Energy and sacred potential.

 Benefits of Urdhva Dhanurasana